 Statistics Canada's privacy framework is a collection of approved practices, procedures and governance related to privacy.
 By consolidating all these elements of privacy protection into a single document, the full scope of privacy controls within the operations of Statistics Canada is evident.

 This document will reflect any new practices, procedures or governance that are relevant to this privacy framework, as they evolve.
 As such, the Statistics Canada's Privacy Framework remains evergreen.
-When updates are required, they will be prepared by the Departmental Privacy Officer for Statistics Canada and presented to Security Coordination Committee for approval.
+When updates are required, they will be prepared by the Chief Privacy Officer for Statistics Canada and presented to Security Coordination Committee for approval.

-1. Departmental Privacy Officer
+1. Chief Privacy Officer

 2. Privacy governance

 Statistics Canada is subject to the Privacy Act which means that it must ensure compliance to the privacy principles embedded in the Act, including the protection of personal information.
 As Statistics Canada's main legislation, the Statistics Act also provides for the protection of the information collected under its mandate, the interpretation of the two legislations for the protection of information can work together.
 The Privacy Act prohibits the disclosure of personal information without the consent of the individual unless specifically permitted by the Privacy Act.
 However, the information may be subject to other legislation that would prohibit its disclosure.
 This other legislation that would prohibit the disclosure is the Statistics Act which explicitly states that information that could identify an individual cannot be disclosed.
 There is an exception in the Statistics Act that disclosure may be permitted with the consent of the individual (and at the discretion of the Chief Statistician) which aligns with the Privacy Act's principle of disclosure with consent.